marijnio/vegan-thank-you-notes/README.md

-# Veg options thank you notes
+# Vegan thank you notes
 Print-ready business card sized thank you notes for you to leave some appreciation at restaurants for having vegan options on the menu.

 ## Usage